 An internship can spring board a student into the field they desire to work.
 It can also help eliminate types of work the student doesn’t enjoy.
 The internship gives the Neumann graduate the distinctive advantage over other graduates with no experience.
 It is important, when picking an internship placement, to consider your big picture and vision for the future.

-The first thing you must do is attend a co-op workshop offered by the Career Development Office.
+The first thing you must do is attend a co-op workshop offered by the Career and Personal Development Office.
 These workshops are offered 2-3 times each week all semester.
 The workshops last approximately one hour and twenty minutes.
-(Please check our home page to see the latest listing.)
+(Please check our home page to see the latest listing).
 This workshop will provide you with the paperwork and instructions necessary to have your internship registered and valid for three credits.

 The internship at Neumann is typically a three credit course required in particular majors and strongly encouraged in all majors.
 It is a combination of practical experience in the field with academic papers and reflection.
 A faculty sponsor is assigned to each student during their internship to mentor and advise.